Aalto University Executive Education: MBA and DBA programs

-Open enrollment programs and customized solutions
+Open enrollment programs and customized services

-In addition to MBA programs, Aalto EE offers open enrollment programs for individuals and customized solutions for companies that need education tailored for the company needs.
+In addition to MBA programs, Aalto EE offers open enrollment programs for individuals and customized services for companies that need education tailored for the company needs.
 All Aalto EE's open programs offer a pathway to the Aalto MBA and Aalto Executive MBA programs.

 Rankings

 Aalto EE is ranked in Financial Times Executive Education and Executive MBA rankings.
+In the Financial Times Executive Education Ranking, Aalto EE ranked 28th globally in customized program ranking and 62nd in open enrollment program ranking in 2025.
+The Financial Times only ranks the top 95 customized program providers and the top 85 schools offering open-enrollment programs.

-Aalto EE ranked 42nd globally in the Financial Times Executive Education overall ranking in 2020.
-Aalto Executive MBA program ranked 78th in 2017.
+In 2025, the Aalto Executive MBA program ranked 50th in Europe and 92nd overall in Financial Times Executive MBA Ranking.

 Accreditations and networks

-As a part of Aalto University Aalto EE holds three business university accreditations AACSB (The Association to Advance Colleagiate Schools of Business, US), EQUIS (the European Quality Improvement System Label, European Foundation for Management Development (EFMD)) and AMBA (Association of MBAs, UK).
+As a part of Aalto University Aalto EE holds three most respected business university accreditations:AACSB (The Association to Advance Colleagiate Schools of Business, US), EQUIS (the European Quality Improvement System Label, European Foundation for Management Development (EFMD)) and AMBA (Association of MBAs, UK).

 Aalto University and Aalto EE are part of various networks: UNICON (The International University Consortium for Executive Education), EFMD (The European Foundation for Management Development) and PIM (Partnership in International Management).
 Aalto University School of Business is also a member of CEMS, a network united by the leading European universities and major companies.